 My Gym | 720 Monroe Street, Suite E312

 Alvaro and Tatiana Vega, of Latin + Costa Rican descent respectively, opened the Hoboken location of My Gym in 2012 — and survived through the pandemic.
-When they opened up My Gym, they had a 3-year-old daughter and Tatiana was pregnant with their next child.
-My Gym offers classes, daycare, camps, parties, and free play for babies and toddlers — and the owners’ three children were raised going to work and playing at the gym.
+When they opened up My Gym, they had a three-year-old daughter and Tatiana was pregnant with their next child.
+My Gym has classes, daycare, camps, parties, and free play for babies and toddlers — and the owners’ three children were raised going to work and playing at the gym.

-Pursue Physical Therapy | 80 River Street, Suite 2E
+Pursue Physical Therapy + Performance Training | 80 River Street Suite 2E

 Pursue PT in Hoboken is a physical therapy practice dedicated to changing the perception of physical therapy and the way healthcare is delivered.
 The practice was started in 2016 by licensed physical therapist, Dr. Brandon Cruz — who is one of two Physical therapists in New Jersey who is fellowship-trained in orthopedic manual physical therapy and holds dual board certifications in orthopedics and sports physical therapy.
 The office has a wide range of treatments available to help patients recover from injuries, manage chronic pain, improve mobility, and prevent future injuries.